Turkey Sanctions

 Meanwhile, in the context of recent political developments, Turkey has also been subjected to other sanctions measures, including for violations of U.S. export control related to the supply of semiconductor chips and other U.S.-made parts to Russia.
 (There were also statements by U.S. Assistant Secretary of Commerce Matthew Axelrod regarding the introduction of new measures, August 2024).

-Turkey sanctions Screening
+Turkey Sanctions Screening

 Our OFAC attorneys emphasize that when conducting business with partners from Turkey, it is crucial to comply with OFAC sanctions by screening your clients and partners against current sanctions lists, such as the Specially Designated Nationals and Blocked Persons List (SDN List) Title 31 (CFR) Part 501.
 When conducting financial transactions with Turkish counterparties, it is necessary to develop and implement a comprehensive AML/CFT program (see related laws: USA PATRIOT Act, Bank Secrecy Act, BSA) that includes customer identification (KYC), thorough vetting, and identification of all clients to prevent participation in illegal financial operations.
 Utilize transaction monitoring systems to detect suspicious activities related to money laundering or terrorist financing.
 We also recommend conducting regular internal audits to ensure your AML/CFT program complies with current legal requirements.